Theory and modeling of light-matter interactions in chemistry: current and future

 These mechanisms share some common features that render their clear distinction very challenging.
 Indeed, different mechanisms have been proposed even for the same chemical reaction, leaving a very confusing situation.
+For example, The chemical decomposition of methylene blue molecules on the surface of plasmonic NPs was reported by different research groups~\cite{Fusco:2022jmcc, Boergter2016natcomm, Boerigter2016acsnano, Chen:2012ur, Tesema2017jpcc}, direct hot electron transfer mechanism was proposed in Ref.~\citenum{Boergter2016natcomm, Boerigter2016acsnano} and indirect hot electron transfer is proposed in Ref.~\citenum{Chen:2012ur}.
+The same situation also applies to the plasmon-mediated reduction of PNTP, where both the nonthermal and local heating effects were proposed~\cite{Golubev:2018vr, Keller:2018tl}.
 Hence, in order to obtain a comprehensive understanding of plasmon-mediated chemistry, it's essential for the theoretical methods to fulfill the following requirements: \begin{enumerate} \item Efficient computation of a dense manifold of excited states because plasmonic excitations in metallic nanostructures are usually not low-lying states.
 Even for a small nanoparticle (2~nm diameter, for example), thousands of excited states are to be computed to reach the plasmon excitations~\cite{wu2023chemsci}.

 \item The ability to capture the nonadiabatic transition between excited states since the indirect transfer mechanism involves the transition between the hot electron state (excitations localized within the plasmonic system only) and the charge transfer state~\cite{wu2020mechanistic}.